 We then begin the process of making these records available for researchers:

-Once the records are described, researchers can view the collection guide online, request materials, and use them in a reading room in Wilson Library or online in the Carolina Digital Repository!
+Once the records are described, researchers can view the collection guide online, request materials, and use them in a reading room in Wilson Library or online in the Digital Collections Repository!

 You may have records in your office that should be transferred to the University Archives for historical purposes.
 You will need to do some review to prepare records for transfer.
 The following steps will get you ready to work with us on transferring records to Wilson Library: